 What should I do with my license plates after selling my vehicle?

-However, if you haven't purchased a new vehicle within 30 days, you'll be expected to return your plates to the nearest county treasurer's office.
+However, if you don't purchase a new vehicle, you'll be expected to return your plates to the nearest county treasurer's office.

 What are temporary tags?